RubenOpperman/CDV01_Career_Goals_Reflection_RUBOPP25120_FTO2502_GroupB_Ruben-Opperman_CDV01/README.md

 ### Personal Information

-- **Name:**
+- **Name**: Ruben Opperman
-- **Date:**
+- **Date**: 14/03/2025
-- **Current Role/Position:**
+- **Current Role/Position**: Student
-- **Field of Interest:**
+- **Field of Interest**: Software development

 ### Part 1: Self-Assessment Reflection

 1. **Skills Analysis**:

    - List your current skills and areas of expertise.

+     - Problem Solving
+     - Fast learner
+     - critical thinking
+     - Integrity
+     - Adaptability
+     - Decision-making

    - Identify skills you need to develop or improve.

+     - Communication
+     - Time management
+     - Teamwork

 2. **Interests and Values**:

    - Describe your key interests related to your career.

+     - Researching for answers
+     - Improving in a skill
+     - Gaining knowledge about topics
+     - Problem solving and seeking solutions
+     - mathamatics

    - What values are important to you in a work environment?
+     - Integrity
+     - Accountability
+     - Loyalty
+     - Honesty
+     - Positivity
+     - Respect
+     - Reliability

 ### Part 2: Career Exploration Insights

 1. **Industries and Roles Explored**:

    - List the industries or roles you have researched.

+     - Web developer
+     - Data scientist
+     - Cloud engineer
+     - Software engineer
+     - software developer

    - Note any particular areas that piqued your interest.
+     - Software developer
+     - Software engineer

 2. **Alignment with Personal Profile**:

    - Reflect on how these industries/roles align with your skills, interests, and values.

+     - All of the roles/industries contains mathamatics and requires problem solving skills and a life long learning mentality to improve .

    - Identify any gaps or areas for further exploration.
+     - I want to study Computer Science next year so that i can gain knowledge for these roles/fields and to attain a certificate for a Computer Science degree .

 ### Part 3: SMART Career Goals

 1. **Short-term Goals** (Next 1-2 years):

    - List your specific, measurable, achievable, relevant, and time-bound goals.

+     - I want to complete my CodeSpace course with an average of 80%.

    - Explain the rationale behind each goal.
+     - After i complete this CodeSpace course i will have a portfolio and will have the ability to build projects with html,css and javescrips.

 2. **Long-term Goals** (3-5 years and beyond):

    - Outline your long-term career aspirations.

+     - I want to Graduate my Computer Science Degree and i want to grow my portfolio with projects that i have built in 5 years so that i can apply for a job.

    - Describe how these align with your interests and skills.
+     - These goals bring me closer to landing a job in Software development so that i can live my dream to be a programmer and problem solver.

 ### Part 4: Action Plan

 1. **Steps to Achieve Short-term Goals**:

    - Detail specific actions or steps needed to achieve each short-term goal.

+     - I need to complete my given projects and Learning material in the LMS CodeSpace course every week so that i can work towards graduation after the full 6 months at code Space.

    - Include any resources or support required.
+     - my parents pay for my studies.

 2. **Preparation for Long-term Goals**:

    - Describe the preparations or groundwork necessary for your long-term aspirations.
+     - I have to start a Computer Science course at an universaty so that i can complete my degree and do my homework and study every semester.
    - Consider additional skills, experiences, or qualifications needed.
+     - I have to build projects along the way that helps me improve my abilities to program and solve solutions.
+     - I have to graduate my Computer Science course to attain a degree so that i can add it to my CV for work;

 ### Part 5: Reflection on Challenges and Opportunities

 1. **Anticipated Challenges**:

    - Identify potential obstacles or challenges in reaching your goals.

+     - Perfectionism might be holding me back or slowing me down.
+     - Personal distractions might come in the way of my learning.

    - Consider strategies to overcome these challenges.
+     - I will have to remind myself that nothing is perfect .
+     - I have to set my goals very clearly and remind myself if i want to go ahead with my plans and have to minimize distractions.

 2. **Opportunities for Growth**:

    - Highlight any opportunities you can leverage for career growth.
+     - I need to attend programming events so that i can sharpen my programming skills.
    - Include networking, mentorship, or educational opportunities.
+     - Programming events are a good way to network and meet new people and i have to build relationships with people who are more experienced than me in programming so that i can learn from them.

 ### Submission